NS (Sons of Anarchy): Plot

-Salazar takes Tara to Jacob Hale's office, where he takes Hale hostage as well.
-When he gives his list of demands, one of them is for Jax to come to Hale's office.
-Tara sees Salazar pull out a knife, and he tells her he plans to kill her while Jax watches and then kill Jax.
-As Jax enters the office, Salazar is about to kill Tara, but Jacob Hale stabs him instead.
-Jax wrestles the gun from Salazar, gives it to Tara, and tells her to kill anyone who is not a cop.
-When the whole ordeal is over with Jax and Tara go to the doctor for an ultrasound to make sure the baby was not harmed.
-The baby is healthy and Jax and Tara hear the heartbeat and see the baby on the ultrasound.
-Jax and Tara then go to Gemma's house where Gemma hugs her.
-Tara sees Abel and happily holds him and welcomes him back home.
-In the season finale, Tara has become more involved with the club.
+Tara has become more involved with the club.
 She drives Jimmy O back to the garage in the trunk after SAMCRO buys him from the Russians.
 Jax makes sure that she wears a bulletproof vest to ensure her safety in case something goes wrong.
 When Stahl tells the club about the deal Jax made with her, which was actually a trap by the club to kill Stahl and Jimmy, she runs and hugs him distraught and fearing that the club will kill him in prison.
 With the help of Unser, Chibs Telford kills Jimmy O'Phelan in retribution for stealing his wife and daughter many years ago, before Opie forces a terrified Stahl in the front seat of the cop car.
 During this confrontation Stahl breaks down crying and begs Opie for her life, to which Opie responds, "This is what she felt."
 He then shoots Stahl in the back of the head with a MAC-10, instantly killing her, to avenge the death of his wife Donna.
 After this, Chibs rigs the scene to look as if the real IRA murdered Stahl and Jimmy.
 Tara reads letters from John Teller to his mistress Maureen Ashby, implying that Gemma and Clay would be responsible for his death should it happen.
 The rest of SAMCRO, enroute to prison, celebrate their victory over Jimmy and Stahl.